jmadinlab/jmadinlab.github.io/designs.md

   </div>
 </div>

-Our designs have been used to kick-start coral growth on large reef restoration projects.
+Our designs are being used to kick-start coral growth on large reef restoration projects.

 <img src="/assets/designs/IMG_2815.jpeg" style="width:100%">